Dispatching Events¶

-Throughout this documentation, an “event dispatcher” is an object that has events it needs to notify other objects about, and an “event handler” is some code that can be attached to a dispatcher.
+The pyglet.event module provides a framework for uniformly dispatching and handling events.
+For our purposes, an “event dispatcher” is an object that has events it needs to notify other objects about, and an “event handler” is some code (a function or method) that can be registered (or “attached”) to receive those events.

 def on_resize(width, height):